fissehatamire/Unified-Phi-Field-Theory-IP/README.md

 ## Preamble

-This International License establishes the terms under which *The Scaling Law* intellectual property package — including the Unified Φ-Field Theory, the four-act screenplay, the seven companion albums, the Authenticity Layer documents, and all associated transmedia assets — may be used, adapted, distributed, and commercially exploited worldwide.
+This International License establishes the terms under which *The Master Φ-Scaling Equation* intellectual property package — including the Unified Φ-Field Theory, the four-act screenplay, the seven companion albums, the Authenticity Layer documents, and all associated transmedia assets — may be used, adapted, distributed, and commercially exploited worldwide.

 The work is a **self-contained universe** built upon a complete, internally consistent scientific framework derived from two axioms.
 It is offered not as a closed system to be guarded, but as a conversation to be joined.
 This license reflects that philosophy: it protects the integrity of the work while enabling the broadest possible participation in the conversation.